geovedi/book-notes/2010/the-cathedral-and-the-bazaar.notes.md

 ## The Social Context of Open-Source Software
 - The Genesis of Best Hacks:
-  - Best hacks start as personal solutions to the author's problems
+  - Best hacks start as personal solutions to Eric's problems
   - Problem-solving leads to wider user applicability
   - Rule 18: Start with a problem interesting to you
 - Evolution in the Presence of a Community: